 Most Important Tip for Painting a Ceiling: use the best ceiling paint to cut your work and stress

 Even if the customer is a cheapskate, we easily convince them to use the rather expensive Waterborne Ceiling Paint Ultra Flat (508) (from Benjamin Moore).
-It is without a doubt the very best ceiling paint on the market, and you can also find it online.
+It is without a doubt the very best ceiling paint on the market, and you can also find it online here.
 Yes, this excellent ceiling paint costs a little more but it’s designed to COVER IN ONE COAT and to hide and cover yellowing, aging, and the stray mark from when you were playing hockey inside.
 (Puck marks need 2 coats).
 This great paint covers all in one coat if the old ceiling is off-white or white.
 (Non-white will need two coats as you are changing colors).
 You can also read more about what makes the best interior paint in my other post.
+For sure we recommend Benjamin Moore paints (company site).

 The second most important tip after choosing the best ceiling paint is to use a quality roller (such as this one) and use it in the corners instead of a brush (almost).
 We also have written about power rollers: yeah, baby.